Blood brothers: The wealthy family behind Sri Lanka's suicide attacks

 "He was famous in the area for helping the poor with food and money.
 It's unthinkable his children could have done that," Fazla said, glancing affectionately at her two young daughters.
 "Because of what they have done, all Muslims are treated as suspects."

-Ilham Ibrahim, 31, openly expressed extremist ideologies and had been involved in meetings of National Thowheed Jamath, a local Islamist group suspected of involvement in planning the attacks, according to the source close to the family.
+Ilham Ibrahim, 31, openly expressed extremist ideologies and had been involved in meetings of NTJ, a local Islamist group suspected of involvement in planning the attacks, according to the source close to the family.

 His entrepreneur brother, Inshaf, was outwardly more moderate in his views, and was known to be generous with donations to his staff and struggling local households, the source said.
 Inshaf was married to a daughter of a wealthy jewellery manufacturer and he faced no problems with money.